 - Feeling faint, lightheaded, or shaky

-While these symptoms are common, they aren’t the only signs of an Anxiety Disorder.
+While these symptoms are common, they aren’t the only signs of Anxiety Disorder.
 Learning more about the different types of anxiety will help you identify when anxious feelings become a serious Anxiety Disorder, which in turn makes it easier for you to seek the professional treatment you need.

 Generalized Anxiety Disorder